 I check the payment account and am stunned at the amount, several times the amount of the grand prize from the contest.
 Again I work with my sister to decide what is the best use of the money for the clinic.
 The clinic can use a diagnostic sequencer for determining which virus are present in samples taken from a person arriving ill at the clinic.
 My sister sets up the purchase of a unit at a nice discount since the new model has been released and there is reduced interest in the old model.
 Darasimi makes sure the price includes the long-term warranty and the maintenance agreement along with the first year of consumables for the machine.

 Most people outside the clinic never know about the machine.
-However a year later it helps identify a fever outbreak much sooner than if the samples have been to be sent from the clinic to Lagos as was the previous process.
+However a year later it helped identify a fever outbreak much sooner than if the samples have been to be sent from the clinic to Lagos as was the previous process.
 The fever outbreak is halted and many lives saved.
 The clinic workers are aware of a stainless steel plate attached to the front of the machine with the words "Thanks to the Goldberg family for their generosity" engraved on it.

 The clinic flourishes and grows into a small hospital which helps the town grow into a small city with aspirations of becoming a proper regional center.
 However that is a different story.